Self-Supervised Learning of Perceptually Optimized Block Motion Estimates for Video Compression

-The MVs estimated by the integer full search process of the encoder were multiplied by a factor of four, in order to use the MVs in the quarter pel refinement process.
+The MVs estimated by the integer full search process of the encoder are multiplied by a factor of four, in order to use the MVs in the quarter pel refinement process.
 Thus, in order to make the MV predictions of the CBT-Net suitable for subsequent encoding processes, we scaled them in the same manner, and rounded the scaled MVs to the nearest integer values.
 The horizontal and vertical components of each MV were then combined to form a single 32 bit unsigned integer in accordance with the integer MV syntax used in SVT-AV1.
-Each superblock of size $64 \times 64$ contains 85 blocks combining all four square prediction block sizes used in SVT-AV1, and the integer motion search process of the encoder collectively estimates the MVs of all 85 square blocks within each superblock as a single unit.
+Each block of size $64 \times 64$ contains 85 blocks combining all four square prediction block sizes used in SVT-AV1, and the integer motion search process of the encoder collectively estimates the MVs of all 85 square blocks within each $64 \times 64$ block as a single unit.
 So, we organized the four MV matrices corresponding to the four block sizes into a single matrix of size $2 \times W/64 \times H/64 \times 85$, where the first dimension corresponds to the number of reference frames.
 Finally, the HME and integer full search processes were disabled, and the combined MV matrices were used to provide the MV information for inter prediction while encoding.